bazelbuild/bazel/site/docs/ide.md

 * Interop with language-specific plugins.
 Supported languages include Java, Scala, and Python.
-* Import BUILD files into the IDE with semantic awareness of Bazel targets.
+* Import `BUILD` files into the IDE with semantic awareness of Bazel targets.
-* Make your IDE aware of Starlark, the language used for Bazel's BUILD and bzl files
+* Make your IDE aware of Starlark, the language used for Bazel's `BUILD` and `.bzl`files
 * Build, test, and execute binaries directly from the IDE
 * Create configurations for debugging and running binaries.